Tecumseh's confederacy: Tecumseh's War

 Tensions had already been rising rapidly, as people became aware of Tecumseh's war aims.
 While he was still in the south a preemptive strike was launched against Prophetstown, defeating his brother and a force of 500–700 warriors in the Battle of Tippecanoe.
 The defeat was a terrible blow for the confederacy, which never fully recovered.

 Tecumseh returned and began to rebuild the confederacy.
 Allying with the British in Canada at the outbreak of the War of 1812, Tecumseh now had a supply of rifles, bullets and gunpowder.
 Tecumseh began a series of coordinated raids, attacking American posts in areas the British had ceded to the US.
 The Americans responded quickly and launched a second campaign, destroying Prophetstown a second time.
 The American frontiersmen had a grievance that motivated their demand for war in 1812.

-Overall, Tecumseh's confederacy played a crucial role in causing the War of 1812, and in early operations in the west.
-In 1812, Tecumseh's warriors, as shock troops, assisted a small force of 700 British regulars and Canadian militia to force the surrender of 2,500 American soldiers, by threatening to massacre any captives of the Siege of Detroit, as they would later during the River Raisin Massacre.
-General William Hull surrendered Fort Detroit in August 1812 to Sir Isaac Brock, who was a confidant to Tecumseh, without a fight.
+Overall, Tecumseh's confederacy played a role in causing the War of 1812, and in early operations in the west.
+In August 1812, Tecumseh's warriors assisted a small force of 700 British regulars and Canadian militia in forcing the surrender of 2,500 American soldiers at the siege of Detroit.
+General William Hull, fearing a massacre, surrendered Fort Detroit without a fight to Major General Isaac Brock, who had engaged Tecumseh and his warriors as allies.
 Tecumseh's frontier war forced the Americans into rearguard actions, which divided their forces and prevented them from concentrating large enough numbers to successfully invade and occupy the strategically important area of Lower Canada (Quebec).

 In 1813, the US Navy gained control of Lake Erie.
-The British and Tecumseh abandoned Detroit and fled east, where they were caught and destroyed as a military force.
+The British and Tecumseh abandoned Detroit and retreated east, where they were caught and destroyed as a military force.
 Tecumseh was killed in the Battle of the Thames near Chatham, Ontario.
 The small British force was rapidly routed, leaving Tecumseh's 500 warriors (who refused to retreat further) to face a significantly superior American force, which included cavalry.
 The death of Tecumseh had a demoralizing effect on his allies and his confederacy dissolved as an organized entity soon after, although many tribes continued to fight under their own leaders, as they had before Tecumseh's death.
 After Tecumseh's death in 1813, his younger brother Tenskwatawa retained a small group of followers, but had no significant leadership position among the American Indians in the subsequent decade.
 In 1824, at the request of Lewis Cass, the governor of Michigan Territory, the aging Tenskwatawa returned to the United States from Canada to assist the federal government with its plans for the Shawnee removal west of the Mississippi River.
 Tenskwatawa hoped his involvement would allow him to regain some influence as a leader among the Shawnee.